greg7mdp/parallel-hashmap/README.md

 I used a separate thread to monitor the memory usage, which allows to track the increased memory usage when the table resizes.
 Indeed, both tables have a peak memory usage that is significantly higher than the memory usage seen between insertions.

 In the case of Abseil's *flat_hash_map*, the values are stored directly in a memory array.
-The memory usage is constant until the table needs to resize, which is what we see with these horizontal sections of memory usage.
+The memory usage is constant until the table needs to resize, which is why we see these horizontal sections of memory usage.

 When the *flat_hash_map* reaches 87.5% occupancy, a new array of twice the size is allocated, the values are moved (rehashed) from the smaller to the larger array, and then the smaller array, now empty, is freed.
 So we see that during the resize, the occupancy is only one third of 87.5%, or 29.1%, and when the smaller array is released, occupancy is half of 87.5% or 43.75%.

-The default STL implementation is also subject to this higher peak memory usage, since it typically is implemented with an array of buckets, each bucket having a pointers to a linked list of nodes containing the values.
+The default STL implementation is also subject to this higher peak memory usage, since it typically is implemented with an array of buckets, each bucket having a pointer to a linked list of nodes containing the values.
 In order to maintain O(1) lookups, the array of buckets also needs to be resized as the table size grows, requiring a 3x temporary memory requirement for moving the old bucket array (1x) to the newly allocated, larger (2x) array.
 In between the bucket array resizes, the default STL implementation memory usage grows at a constant rate as new values are added to the linked lists.

 This peak memory usage can be the limiting factor for large tables.
 Suppose you are on a machine with 32 GB of ram, and the *flat_hash_map* needs to resize when you inserted 10 GB of values in it.
 10 GB of values means the array size is 11.42 GB (resizing at 87.5% occupancy), and we need to allocate a new array of double size (22.85 GB), which obviously will not be possible on our 32 GB machine.

 For my work developing mechanical engineering software, this has kept me from using flat hash maps, as the high peak memory usage was the limiting factor for the size of FE models which could be loaded on a given machine.
-So I used other types of maps, such as sparsepp or Google's cpp-btree.
+So I used other types of maps, such as [sparsepp](https://github.com/greg7mdp/sparsepp) or Google's [cpp-btree](https://code.google.com/archive/p/cpp-btree/).

 When the Abseil library was open sourced, I started pondering the issue again.
 Compared to Google's old dense_hash_map which resized at 50% capacity, the new *absl::flat_hash_map* resizing at 87.5% capacity was more memory friendly, but it still had these significant peaks of memory usage when resizing.